 Crimpdeq

-Meet Crimpdeq, a portable digital force sensor designed for climbers, coaches, and therapists to measure and train finger strength, pulling power, and endurance.
-It was inspired by Tindeq Progressor, and works with the Tindeq and Frez apps.
+Meet Crimpdeq, a portable digital force sensor for climbers, coaches, and therapists who want to measure and train finger strength, pulling power, and endurance.
+It is inspired by the Tindeq Progressor and is compatible with both the Tindeq and Frez apps.

 Specs